 Getting to the start of the walk

-The first hotel is in Beaulieu, and the last in Belcastel (or Rocamadour or Meyronne for shorter versions).
+The first hotel is in Beaulieu, and the last in Rocamadour, or Meyronne for shorter versions.
 Transfer times and methods are suggested for the three nearest airports below.
 For train arrival transfers see below.

 Return: Pre booked taxi (included) to Souillac (15 mins), train to Brive (30 mins), taxi off train station rank to airport – allow 1-1½ hours.

 TOULOUSE BLAGNAC AIRPORT

-Outward: bus/tram to city then train or bus/train to St Denis près Martel, pre booked taxi from there to Beaulieu.
+Outward: shuttle bus to main station, train to Brive, pre booked taxi from there to Beaulieu.

-Return: taxi (included) to Souillac; train to Toulouse; bus/tram to airport – allow 4+ hours unless arranging for the pre-booked taxi to take you to Brive.
+Return: pre-booked taxi Rocamadour to Souillac station (included); train to Toulouse; shuttle bus to airport – allow 4+ hours unless arranging for the pre-booked taxi to take you to Brive.

 Outward: Pre-booked taxi from agreed arrival point (supplement for stations other than Brive)

 Full transfer advice, including timetables, is provided in your Walkers’ Pack.
 Contact us if you would like additional pre-booking information.
 For pre-bookable taxi prices see “Prices”.

 Where You'll Stay

 All accommodations have ensuite bathrooms and WiFi.
-Only Le Turenne (upgrade) in Beaulieu, La Terrasse in Meyronne, the Beau Site (upgrade) in Rocamadour and the Pont de l’Ouysse in Belcastel have aircon.
+Only Le Turenne (upgrade) in Beaulieu, La Terrasse in Meyronne, and the Beau Site (upgrade) in Rocamadour have aircon.

 Small riverside hotel with comfortable rooms and terrace restaurant.